manojrana97/MKRValidations/README.md

 # MKRValidations
-Handle form validations in less code
+Handle form validations in less code.
+No need to show and check for empty and invalid data. the class check the data show the alert according to your entered data.
 # Usage

     //MARK:- Private Properties